 Originally trained as a journalist in 1979 and with a degree from Victoria University in English Literature & Drama, Michele has been part of New Zealand’s entertainment industry since she first appeared on television in 1987 as a children’s TV presenter.

 In the years since she has worked in radio, theatre and television, and was an original member of the team of comedians who brought the hit TV show, “7 Days” to our screens.
 She performs live in pubs and clubs everywhere from the Laugh Factory in Las Vegas to the Mangawhai Tavern in Northland.
-Michele won “NZ Female Comedian of the Decade” in 2010.
+Michele won “NZ Female Comedian of the Decade” in 2010, and was presented with the VAC Reilly Comedy Award for Excellence in 2015.

 As an after-dinner speaker, event host and conference MC, Michele’s hundreds of corporate clients over the past 20 years include financial advisors, health care workers, classical musicians, IT specialists, plumbers, insurance specialists, bankers, builders, lawyers, electrical workers, travel industry professionals and scientists.